2 people rescued from Mount Washington, details on 3rd unclear as efforts extend into the morning

-MEREDITH, N.H. — (AP) — At least two people were rescued from Mount Washington while details on a third person who got into trouble were not immediately clear after rescue efforts extended through a stormy night and into Sunday morning.
+SARGENT'S PURCHASE, N.H. — At least two people were rescued from Mount Washington in New Hampshire while details on a third person who got into trouble were not immediately clear after rescue efforts extended through a stormy night and into Sunday morning.

 The three people got into trouble Saturday afternoon at Tuckerman Ravine, an area popular with backcountry skiers, according to officials.
 Two of the people suffered injuries that were not life-threatening before rescue efforts began.